Dell Laptop

 You can try to replace the Wi-Fi card.

 My Inspiron 15 5547 is not booting up.
-Windows turns up to login user, and the password screen starts blinking.
-I did a diagnostic test and found the hard drive is not connected.
+The Windows login screen appears, and the password screen starts blinking.
+I did a diagnostic test and found that the hard drive is not connected.
 What should I do?
-Shall I remove the hard drive and re-connect it, and will it work?
+Shall I remove the hard drive and reconnect it, and will it work?

-I have the Dell 5547 laptop, and I can’t get into the BIOS to reset it.
+I have a Dell 5547 laptop, and I can’t access the BIOS to reset it.
 Is there a way to do it directly on the motherboard?

 You can remove the BIOS battery and reinstall it, and your BIOS will be reset.

 I have this model.
-When I switch it on, it doesn’t get on.
-The CPU and graphic IC get hot, which seems to burn the whole board.
+When I switch it on, it doesn’t turn on.
+The CPU and graphics IC get hot, which seems to cause the entire board to overheat.
 So, what is the issue in this case?

 Hello, friend

 Recently, I dropped my laptop from my table.
 Afterward, I was unable to connect to Wi-Fi due to a crack near the power button.
 I contacted an engineer, who told me my laptop’s Wi-Fi antenna cable had broken.
-Please help me with how to replace the antenna cable.
+Could you please help me with replacing the antenna cable?
 Is the cable replaceable?
 Thank you